aessa7/CSE6242OAN_Final_Project_Team86/gei_visualization_details.md

 This dashboard maintains a single global color scale calibrated to the full national dataset of all 73,000 census tracts.
 A tract with GEI score 0.7 displays the same color whether viewed in California or Kentucky, enabling users to assess absolute rather than relative risk.
 This design trades some local visual contrast for interpretive consistency across geographic contexts.

+**Crucially, this global color normalization strategy successfully prioritizes cross-region comparability**, a key objective that required custom design independent of the underlying visualization library.

 ### Dual Independent Color Scales

 The map simultaneously presents two choropleth representations—census tracts colored by GEI scores and CIMC sites colored by hazard scores—each with independent color scales and legends.
 This design requires careful attention to color theory: the census tract palette (blue gradient) and CIMC palette (yellow-orange-red) were specifically chosen for minimal perceptual interference.
 Avoiding overlapping hue ranges prevents user confusion about which color corresponds to which data layer.